 - As with the previous two indicators, not all spending on instructional goods and services occurs within educational institutions.
-This indicator excludes all expenditure outside educational institutions, even if publicly subsidised. - Expenditure on servicing debts (i.e. payments of interests on the amounts borrowed for educational purposes and repayments of the principal) is excluded from the calculation. - Tuition fees that the families of students enrolled in public educational institutions are paying to regional or local government rather than directly to educational institutions are excluded to avoid double counting as they are included under household payments to institutions.
+This indicator excludes all expenditure outside educational institutions, even if publicly subsidised. - Expenditure on servicing debts (i.e. payments of interests on the amounts borrowed for educational purposes and repayments of the principal) is excluded from the calculation. - Tuition fees that the families of students enrolled in public educational institutions are paying to regional or local government rather than directly to educational institutions are excluded to avoid double counting as they are included under household payments to institutions. - Expenditure on programmes not distributed by ISCED level were excluded from the calculation of total education expenditure.

-7.6.4 Total public expenditure on education
+7.6.4.
+Total public expenditure on education

-Public expenditure on educational institutions as a percentage of total public expenditure indicates the value of education spending relative to that of other public investments such as healthcare, social security, and defence and security.
+Public expenditure on education as a percentage of total public expenditure indicates the value of education spending relative to that of other public investments such as health care, social security, and defence and security.
 To some extent, it can be interpreted in terms of relative priorities between different functions of the public sector and the abilities of the private sector to deliver on them.
 However, the role and mandate of the public sector varies greatly from country to country, according to their specific circumstances.
 For instance, nationwide health or security crises may result in comparatively lower spending on education relative to health or defence, even though education may remain a high priority for the public agenda.

-Contrary to previous indicators, which focused solely on expenditure on educational institutions, this indicator looks at total public educational expenditure (see Figure 7.4).
-This includes subsidies for private expenditure outside institutions (such as for students' living costs) and by all public entities, not just ministries of education.
+Contrary to previous indicators, which focused solely on expenditure on educational institutions, this indicator looks at total public educational expenditure (see Figure 7.2).
+This includes subsidies for expenditure outside institutions (such as for students' living costs) and by all public entities, not just ministries of education.